 Q & A: SEO trends

-Our new Senior Search Strategist Chris Rowlands has over nine years’ experience in SEO, he honed his strategic, technical and campaign based expertise whilst at MoneySuperMarket, and headed up SEO at Think Money Group.
+Our Head of SEO Strategy Chris Rowlands has over nine years’ experience in SEO, he honed his strategic, technical and campaign based expertise whilst at MoneySuperMarket, and headed up SEO at Think Money Group.
 During his time working in the industry, he’s witnessed its many algorithmic shifts, the ever changing nature of organic search, and the continual technical developments that are now key to a successful SEO strategy.

 What can you tell us about accelerated mobile pages (AMP)?